FEES (NON-COURSE RELATED)

 Temporary checkout keys are available at the Reception Desk.
 In exchange for all borrowed keys, students are required to leave a piece of identification at the desk.
 Some rooms require authorization for checkout.
 Access to faculty offices require written permission in advance, sent to the Reception Desk.

 All music majors and minors, and non-music UO students who are enrolled in an ensemble or lessons for the current term are eligible to reserve a locker, sized appropriate to instrument, within the Music building.
 Locker sign-up begins during Week of Welcome and will take place in the Bailey Lounge.
 An $8 locker use fee will be charged per term to students’ UO account.
 Locks will be provided; non-SOMD locks are not allowed and will be removed.
 Lockers are not to be used for food storage.
+Priority sign-up will be given to students who have locker access needs due to disability.
 For additional information about SOMD locker use, please see the Locker Rental page.

 Please make sure valuables (particularly instruments and computers) are insured.
 Most homeowner and renter insurance covers personal items away from home but double check with your insurance agent.